martinheinr/assignement/README.md

 # Assignement
 # Thank you for the opportunity
-You can find client app in the folder app, while the api is in the other folder
+You can find client app in the folder app

+Since I was doing deployment to Heroku with git, api is in another repo: [api](https://github.com/martinheinr/ruby)